Hughav92/PhD_Thesis_Obsidian_Vault/Publish Pages/Homepage.md

 The contents of this site that are my own are released under a [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
 This means that you are free to share and adapt the content here, as long as you properly attribute it, do not use it for any commercial purposes, and share any work you do to build upon it under the same license.

+# What I'm Working On

+These are the sub-projects that I am currently working on, with the aim that these eventually end up as a scientific paper:

+- A [[Multimodal Methods Systematic Review|systematic review of analytical methods]] used in various disciplines of music research for the analysis of multimodal datasets
+- An exploration of how different approaches towards the [[Time and Space in Synchronisation and Alignment|temporal synchronisation of time-series signals create a spatial perspective for further analysis methods]]
+- Analysing how well [[Multimodal Learning HAR|transfer learning can be applied to leverage large, pretrained models for Human Activity Recognition]] and how accelerometer and depth image data compare both with and without the support of RGB camera data in order to preserve privacy - this is part of the course [IN9490 – Advanced Topics in Artificial Intelligence for Intelligent Systems](https://www.uio.no/studier/emner/matnat/ifi/IN9490/)
+-

 # Daily Note